waterloomatt/wiki-maker/README.md

 Once completed, you should be able to view the application in the browser from [http://localhost:8080](http://localhost:8080).

-To create wiki entries, issue the following request `curl -X PUT http://localhost:8080/articles/wiki -d 'A wiki is a knowledge base website'`
+To create wiki entries, issue the following request in a terminal `curl -X PUT http://localhost:8080/articles/wiki -d 'A wiki is a knowledge base website'`